MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 # Connectivity architecture for Azure SQL Managed Instance
 [!INCLUDE[appliesto-sqlmi](../includes/appliesto-sqlmi.md)]

-> [!NOTE]
-> This article describes the connectivity of SQL Managed Instances participating in the November 2022 Feature Wave.
->
-> To learn about the connectivity of SQL Managed Instances not enrolled in the 2022 Feature Wave, please visit [this page](pre-nov22-feature-wave.md).

-This article explains communication in SQL Managed Instance.
-It also describes connectivity architecture and how the components direct traffic to a managed instance.
+This article explains communication in Azure SQL Managed Instance, describing the connectivity architecture and how components direct traffic to a managed instance.

 SQL Managed Instance is placed inside the Azure virtual network and the subnet that's dedicated to managed instances.
 This deployment provides: